Perspective | In 1899, tourists to D.C. could visit Egypt and Rome at the Halls of the Ancients

 “We’ve all seen how concrete ages over time,” Graboyes said.
 “It would have been a mess.”

 Smith didn’t own the land on which the Halls of the Ancients stood.
 It closed in 1905.
 Smith died in 1911.
-For a while a mechanic used the space.
-Eventually the building was torn down and in its place rose a temple to a different god: the city’s first multilevel parking garage.
+For a while, a mechanic used the space.
+Eventually the building was torn down, and in its place rose a temple to a different god: the city’s first multilevel parking garage.

 Twitter: @johnkelly